-- On June 1, 2013 a company borrows $5,000 from its bank.
-This causes the company's asset Cash to increase by $5,000 and its liability Notes Payable to also increase by $5,000.
+- On June 1, 2022 a company borrows $5,000 from its bank.
+As a result, the company's asset Cash must be increased by $5,000 and its liability Notes Payable must be increased by $5,000.
 To increase the asset Cash the account needs to be debited.
 To increase the company's liability Notes Payable this account needs to be credited.
 After entering the debits and credits the T-accounts look like this:

-- On June 2, 2013 the company repaid $2,000 of the bank loan.
-This causes the company's asset Cash to decrease by $2,000 and its liability Notes Payable to also decrease by $2,000.
+- On June 2, 2022 the company repays $2,000 of the bank loan.
+As a result, the company's asset Cash must be decreased by $2,000 and its liability Notes Payable must be decreased by $2,000.
 To reduce the asset Cash the account will need to be credited for $2,000.
-To decrease the liability Notes Payable that account will need to be debited.
+To decrease the liability Notes Payable that account will need to be debited for $2,000.
 The T-accounts now look like this:

 Another way to visualize business transactions is to write a general journal entry.
 Each general journal entry lists the date, the account title(s) to be debited and the corresponding amount(s) followed by the account title(s) to be credited and the corresponding amount(s).
 The accounts to be credited are indented.
 Let's illustrate the general journal entries for the two transactions that were shown in the T-accounts above.

 Because cash is involved in many transactions, it is helpful to memorize the following: